DataVizForAll/datavizforall.github.io/_pages/syllabus.md

   - Analogy: GitHub Code Repository is like a public cookbook of recipes, and GitHub Pages is like an oven that bakes your code
   - Copy, Edit, and Host a Simple Leaflet Map
 - Prep for Leaflet Code Editing quiz, to be taken during any 2-hour period by Sun Nov 5th on [Moodle](https://moodle.trincoll.edu).
-- In-class: Review Build 3 Data Patterns, and decide what to show in progress report to partners in next class
+- In-class: Review Build 3 Data Patterns, and decide what to show during progress reports to partners in next class

 ### Wed Nov 1
 - In-class: Progress reports with community-learning partners on Zoom
     - 11:40-12:10 (30 min) College Access with Melissa Paul (Hartford Promise) and Fionnuala Darby-Hudgens (CT Data)
     - 12:15-12:45 (30 min) Child Care with Izzi Greenberg (Middlesex Coalition for Children) and Merrill Gay (CT Early Childhood Alliance)
 - Start thinking about your preferences for final projects (Builds 4-7).
-Priority will be given to students who wish to partner with another student.
-No more than two students per team, but some projects can be divided up for coordinated separate teams.
-Duos are strongly encouraged.
+Working in duos is strongly encouraged and priority will be given to students who wish to partner with another student.
+No more than two students per team, but some projects can be divided up for coordinated, separate teams (working on related questions and data, but graded separatedly).
 While you can choose to work solo, you will be held to the same expectations as a duo.

 ### Mon Nov 6
 - Overview of Learning Goal #9: Explore Leaflet Map Code Templates.
 Start reading HODV Chapter 12 <https://handsondataviz.org/leaflet.html>